raitonoberu/realmusicbot/README.md

 ## What is it?

 If you've ever used Discord, you've probably heard of music bots that play music for you.
 All you had to do was just type "**-p \<track_name\>**" to listen to your favorite song.
-I also liked it, so I made the real one!<br>
+I also liked it, so I made the **real** one!<br>
-This script runs as a service and allows you to play music from YouTube and control playback using Telegram.
+This script works as a service and allows you to play music on speakers from YouTube and control playback using Telegram.
 It uses an awesome [MPV](https://github.com/mpv-player/mpv) media player as a backend.

+**To be clear**, this is not a regular music bot.
+It plays music directly on the connected speakers, not in voice chat or audio messages.

 ## Features